joao-neves95/Exercises_Challenges_Courses/README.md

 - [Coinelity](https://github.com/joao-neves95/Coinelity)

-  A binary options trading platform is C# ASP.NET, SignalR, Node.js, SQL Server and a frontend vanilla JavaScript with an MVC pattern, CCXT, eCharts.js.\
+  A binary options trading platform in C# ASP.NET, SignalR, Node.js, SQL Server and a frontend vanilla JavaScript with the MVC pattern, CCXT, eCharts.js.\
   This was supposed to be my final year school project, however, as per advice of my school mentor, this project was dropped for not having enough graphic design.

 - [Braces](https://github.com/joao-neves95/Braces):